Psoralea Fruit, Bǔ Gǔ Zhī, 补骨脂, Fructus Psoraleae

 Actions: Tonify Kidney • Strengthen yang • Reduce urinary incontinence • Stabilize essence • Stop diarrhea • Warm Spleen • Helps Kidney to grasp Qi • Treat skin disorders

-Typical Dosage: Guidelines
+Typical Dosage: 5g to 10g Guidelines

 Other: